mozilla/release-services/docs/usage/relengapi-slaveloan/index.rst

-Using Skeletons
+Using slaveloans
 ===============

 Storage
 -------

-Skeletons should be stored in locked closets at all times.
+slaveloans should be stored in locked closets at all times.

 API
 ---